 How to Write Flash Fiction Stories: 4 Approaches

-1. Ruthless Editing
+1. How to Write Flash Fiction: Ruthless Editing

-Flash fiction stories require bones before you can put meat on them, so start with the story’s plot.
+Flash stories require bones before you can put meat on them, so start with the story’s plot.
 With a plot-first approach, you start by writing only the details of the story, without any description or figurative language.
-Then, once the plot is written, you fill it with details until you hit the 1,000 word mark.
+Then, once the plot is written, you fill it with details until you hit the 1,500 word mark.
 This “fill in the blanks” approach allows you to keep the story to its most important details while still being complete.

-3. Start with Poetry
+3. How to Write Flash Fiction: Start with Poetry

 Writing fiction from poetry?
 It’s more likely than you think.
 Many literary critics consider flash fiction stories to border the lines between prose and poetry, since it uses many poetic devices to convey plot.
 If you’re a poet as well as a fiction writer, consider writing your story’s plot in verse, then expanding that verse into a prose-poem or prose.

-4. End with a Bang
+4. How to Write Flash Fiction: End with a Bang

-For a flash fiction story to feel “complete,” it needs to “end with a bang.”
+For a flash story to feel “complete,” it needs to “end with a bang.”
 The final line(s) of the story must leave the reader thinking long after the story ends.

 The end of a flash fiction story must surprise the reader in some way.
-Flash fiction often offers a resolution to the story that inverts themes, uncovers ironies, or offers unexpected dualities.
+Flash often offers a resolution to the story that inverts themes, uncovers ironies, or offers unexpected dualities.
 Take the aforementioned story Sticks by George Saunders, one of the strongest flash fiction examples out there.
 The final line of the story presents the irony in the father’s pole ritual, since it is an unanswered cry for help.

 The end of a flash fiction story must surprise the reader.